astei/krypton/README.md

 * introducing optimized encryption (client and server)

-### Why?

-For one thing, Linux is my primary development environment.
-For another thing, Krypton often introduces native code (that's how we can get libdeflate in place of zlib for instance).
-This code has to be compiled and tested against each OS we intend to add support for.

-The compression code uses the [libdeflate library](https://github.com/ebiggers/libdeflate) and is thus simple enough to port to other OSes.
-I already have a proof of concept of a libdeflate JNI binding being compiled and tested successfully on Windows, so it is only a matter of time before I bring that support to Windows.
+#### Why are you focused on Linux?

+There are several practical reasons for me to focus on Linux first:

+* I primarily use Linux as my primary development platform.
+This is largely personal preference but it helps that native development tools on Linux are often faster and better than on Windows.
+This makes prototyping new potential features easier.
+* Krypton often introduces native code for certain highly-optimized libraries that are not written in Java and where the benefit of using the library is able to pay for the cost of a JNI transition.
+However, when we use a native library, we need to invest effort into compiling and testing the code on each platform we intend to support that library on.
+Since Linux is my main development platform, I pay that cost on Linux "for free."
+* Most of the functionality Krypton introduces has the most impact on the server.
+While the Minecraft client uses the same networking components as the server, it does not utilize the networking stack as heavily as the server.
+It's a fairly consistent platform that most Minecraft servers are deployed on Linux servers, be that through a shared host, someone repurposing an old computer to run a Minecraft server, or buying a dedicated server.
-On the other hand, the encryption code uses the OpenSSL library, common on most free and open source *nixes but is notably absent from Windows and not in any reasonably up-to-date form on macOS.
-It would require a lot of headaches for me to ship encryption code directly in Krypton so I have elected to offload this task to the Linux distributions.
-This doesn't preclude Windows or macOS ports, it's just not a priority for me.
+* In the case of encryption, the OpenSSL library is used to support direct encryption of packets with memory copies required.
+While OpenSSL is common on most free and open source *nixes, it is notably absent from Windows and not in any reasonably up-to-date form on macOS.
+In the US, the export of cryptography has some restrictions and I do not want to bother with it, so I let the Linux distributions handle this issue for me.